TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

 },
 ```

-The vagrant user also by default has passwordless sudo enabled, behaviour seems to be unpredictable if this is disabled but sometimes it will simply prompt you for the vagrant users password which is `vagrant`.
+The vagrant user also by default has passwordless sudo enabled, behavior seems to be unpredictable if this is disabled but sometimes it will simply prompt you for the vagrant users password which is `vagrant`.

 ## Tips

-* Node names must be made up of the characters a-z, 0-9, hypens and dots only.
+* Node names must be made up of the characters a-z, 0-9, hyphens and dots only.
 This allows the hostname to be set to the node name
 * You can force provisioning to run again by stopping the VM (`vagrant halt` or `vagrant halt NAME`) and then running `vagrant up` or `vagrant up NAME` with the `--provision` option